GitLab Query Language (GLQL)

 Presentation syntax

-Three options are supported:
+Three parameters are supported:

-Option Default Description
+Parameter Default Description

 display table How to display the data.
-Supported options: table, list or orderedList.
+Supported options: table, list, or orderedList.

 limit 100 How many items to display.
 The maximum value is 100.